nurcahyaari/nurcahyaari/README.md

 ### Hi there 👋

 Hello, my name is Ari Nurcahya and you can call me Ari.
-I'm a software engineer who is passionate about Backend Technologies
+I'm a software engineer who passionate about Backend Technologies

 ### Current Role
 Backend Engineer at <b>Evermos</b>